austin-j-taylor/Invested/README.md

 ### Recent changes:

+Version 1.1.5
+- Implemented iron and steel reserves
+	- Pushing/Pulling now consumes iron and steel
+		- the mass of the iron/steel consumed is proportional to the force of the Push/Pull
+		- passively burning iron/steel without Pushing/Pulling requires a slow burn of iron or steel to see the blue lines to metals
+- Improved coin friction against large static objects

 Version 1.1.4.1
 - When coins are pushed into other objects, friction now more realistically holds the coin to the object until the coin is deflected away.
 	- The push on the coin is transferred to the object.